Henry Woodward (Australian politician): Early life

-State Parliament
+Political career

 Woodward entered parliament as the Labor member for Lane Cove after he won the seat at 1944 state election.
 This was a surprise result as Lane Cove was considered one of the most conservative seats in the assembly.
 The incumbent Democratic Party member Herbert FitzSimons had retired and his party's new candidate was John Cramer a future Liberal member of the Australian House of Representatives and a cabinet minister under Robert Menzies.
 The Liberal Democrat candidate was Norman Thomas a former United Australia Party member for the seat of Bondi.
 Divisions between the two conservative parties resulted in Woodward gaining a 23% leakage of Thomas' second preferences and an 800-vote (2%) victory.
 The unification of New South Wales' urban conservative politicians in the Liberal Party in 1945, augured the end of Woodward's parliamentary career.
 He was easily defeated by Liberal candidate Ken McCaw at the 1947 election.
 Woodward did not hold caucus, parliamentary or ministerial office.